The Expatriate and Domestic Electricity

 – Always unplug an electrical appliance or disconnect power before working on it.
 Be careful that the current is not restored by another person!
 An apparent label on the switching device must prohibit maneuvering until the end of the work (this is called a “logging of the equipment”),

-– Electrical safety is incompatible with DIY and imposing certain rules must not intervene ourselves and entrust the work to a qualified electrician
+– Electrical safety is incompatible with the Do-It-Yourself (DIY) and imposing certain rules, you must not intervene yourself and entrust the work to a qualified electrician

 Regarding lighting, developing countries are still equipped with only incandescent bulbs or conventional fluorescent tubes.
 Experience shows that the longevity of these cheap components, exposed to cuts, voltage fluctuations … is generally reduced: it will be necessary to buy locally a certain number in reserve.
 Do not forget that broken fluorescent tubes are dangerous because of the nature of the chemicals in their coating.

 In the streets or roads of some countries, poorly arranged electrical cables are sometimes uninsulated, but at hand, and sometimes even landed.
 It is of course necessary to deviate from it, never to touch them, and especially to warn its children, if the expatriate has come with family.

 They will then find the parades against power outages, if they are frequent: have a good endowment of portable electric lamps (including frontal), with a good supply of batteries, candles with candleholders (pay attention to the risk of fire) , Or even oil lamps, use blade shavers rather than electric shavers.
 Power to personal computers and their printers will be protected against voltage fluctuations or power outages by a battery backup (small units including rectifier, battery and inverter).